-risk of developing other chronic health conditions and increased risk of all-cause mortality.3 Musculoskeletal conditions contribute substantial costs to individuals and society, mainly due to healthcare use, reduced productive life years in the workforce and sickness benefits.^{4-6} There is a pressing need to reduce costs related to sick leave through effective, individually tailored interventions.7 vocational advice to overcome modifiable barriers to return to work for people with musculoskeletal conditions,11 which could be more efficiently delivered as a stratified intervention where treatment is matched to patient risk of long-term sick leave.12
+Musculoskeletal conditions are the leading contributor to years lived with disability worldwide.[1]
+In 2019, an estimated 1.71 billion people (95% CI 1.68 to 1.80) globally had a musculoskeletal condition, most commonly spinal pain and osteoarthritis.[2]
+These conditions are characterised by pain and reduced physical function, and often lead to significant decline in mental health, increased risk of developing other chronic health conditions, and increased risk of all-cause mortality.[3]
+Musculoskeletal conditions contribute substantial costs to individuals and society, mainly due to healthcare use, reduced productive life years in the workforce, and sickness benefits.[4-6] There is a pressing need to reduce costs related to sick leave through effective, individually tailored interventions.[7]

-One promising intervention for reducing sick leave from musculoskeletal conditions is motivational interviewing (MI),89 which is a person-centred counselling style aimed at increasing motivation for change.10 Another promising intervention is
+One promising intervention for reducing sick leave from musculoskeletal conditions is motivational interviewing,[8,9] which is a person-centred counselling style aimed at increasing motivation for change.[10]
+Another promising intervention is vocational advice to overcome modifiable barriers to return to work for people with musculoskeletal conditions,[11] which could be more efficiently delivered as a stratified intervention where treatment is matched to patient risk of long-term sick leave.[12]

-The MI-NAV trial,13 a recent pragmatic, three-arm parallel randomised controlled trial evaluated the effectiveness of these two interventions in addition to usual case management (UC) in 514 employed workers on sick leave due to a musculoskeletal condition who received follow-up from the Norwegian Labour and Welfare Administration (NAV).
-Both the MI and stratified vocational advice intervention (SVAI), compared with UC, reduced sickness absence days by seven workdays over 6 months.
-Despite no agreed minimal important difference for sickness absence, a reduction of seven workdays may be a clinically important effect considering the minimal additional resources required for providing the interventions above UC alone.
-Although encouraging, there remains uncertainty in the effectiveness of these interventions due to statistically non-significant differences and wide CIs; MI compared with UC (-7 days, 95% CI -15 to 2) and the SVAI compared with UC (-7 days, 95%) CI -16 to 1).
+The MI-NAV trial,[13] a recent pragmatic, three-arm parallel randomised controlled trial evaluated the effectiveness of these two interventions in addition to usual case management in 514 employed workers on sick leave due to a musculoskeletal condition who received follow-up from the Norwegian Labour and Welfare Administration (NAV).
+Both the motivational interviewing intervention (MI) and stratified vocational advice intervention (SVAI), compared to usual case management (UC), reduced sickness absence days by seven workdays over six months.
+Despite no agreed minimal important difference for sickness absence, a reduction of seven workdays may be a clinically important effect considering the minimal additional resources required for providing the interventions above usual case management alone.
+Although encouraging, there remains uncertainty in the effectiveness of these interventions due to statistically non-significant differences and wide confidence intervals; MI compared to UC (-7 days, 95% CI -15 to 2) and the SVAI compared to UC (-7 days, 95% CI -16 to 1).

-There is a need to investigate how the interventions reduced sickness absence days to optimise future vocational interventions and facilitate the implementation of effective interventions to clinical and public health practice.14 Mediation analysis is a quantitative approach to understand how an intervention changes an outcome.
-Through mediation analysis, we can separate the total effect of the intervention into; the indirect effect, the intervention's effect on the outcome through the mediator and the direct effect, the interventions effect on the outcome if the mediator were fixed at a particular level.
-Mediation analyses can be particularly useful in understanding why a particular intervention may not be effective because it did not change the mediator, or because the mediator was not related to the outcome as hypothesised.
+There is a need to investigate how the interventions reduced sickness absence days to optimise future vocational interventions and facilitate the implementation of effective interventions to clinical and public health practice.[14]
+Mediation analysis is a quantitative approach to understand how an intervention changes an outcome.
+Through mediation analysis, we can separate the total effect of the intervention into; the indirect effect, the intervention's effect on the outcome through the mediator; and the direct effect, the interventions effect on the outcome if the mediator were fixed at a particular level.
+Mediation analyses can be particularly useful in understanding why a particular intervention might have failed to produce effects.
+For example, an intervention may not be effective because it did not change the mediator, or because the mediator was not related to the outcome as hypothesised.

 Both the MI and SVAI interventions incorporated cognitive and behavioural components.
-These were hypothesised to reduce sickness absence days by increasing two mediators: return to work expectations, defined as an individual's perception of the likelihood to return to normal work duties in 3 months and workability, defined as an interaction between the person, the task and the working environment.^{7-9} 11 15 Therefore, this study aimed to investigate whether and to what extent, the hypothesised, theory-driven mechanisms (return to work expectancy and workability) mediated the effect of the interventions on reducing sickness absence days.
+These were hypothesised to reduce sickness absence days by increasing two mediators; return to work expectations, defined as an individual's perception of the likelihood to return to normal work duties in three months; and workability, defined as an interaction between the person, the task and the working environment.[7-9,11,15] Therefore, this study aimed to investigate whether and to what extent, the hypothesized, theory-driven mechanisms (return to work expectancy and workability) mediated the effect of the interventions on reducing sickness absence days.